Race with Ryan Accessibility Report

 Customise Difficulty: Customise different aspects of the game to create a challenge of an appropriate level.
 Adjusting elements individually enables you to tailor gameplay to suit your needs and style of play.

 Adjustable Anytime: You can adjust the difficulty while playing, without having to restart the level you are on.
 This enables you to quickly adjust the game to suit your needs and see the difference immediately.

-Race with Ryan has 1 accessibility feature for Getting Started which deals with what support is offered to get started with the game.
+We've documented 1 accessibility feature for Getting Started in Race with Ryan which deals with what support is offered to get started with the game.
 This includes customising the experience when you first open the game via any onboarding processes it provides as well as tutorials and other assistance when you first start playing.

 Assistance With Controls: The game can automatically assist with aiming, steering, reloading, jumping, running etc. This reduces the challenge of certain aspects of play to remove barriers and make control of characters more accessible.

 Similar Games With More Accessibility Features for Getting Started

 If you want to play Race with Ryan, but it doesn't offer the Getting Started accessibility features you require, these similar games extend the Getting Started accessibility:

 We've documented 2 accessibility features for Reading in Race with Ryan which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.

 How much reading is required to play the game and how complex the language is.
 This doesn't include subtitles as required reading if they are fully voiced.